followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/40 Customize Cells/2 Customize the Appearance.md

 ---

-If you use jQuery alone, combine the HTML markup for cells using jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
+If you use jQuery alone, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for cells.
 To apply this markup, use the **cellTemplate** function as shown in the following code:

 [**jQuery**](/concepts/00%20Getting%20Started/10%20Widget%20Basics%20-%20jQuery/01%20Create%20and%20Configure%20a%20Widget.md '/Documentation/Guide/Getting_Started/Widget_Basics_-_jQuery/Create_and_Configure_a_Widget/')